 - 1. Unsatisfactory performance in the academic area as defined in University and program of anesthesia catalogs, syllabi, and brochures. - 2.
-A course grade of less than B- (2.7) is received in any course. - 3.
+A course grade of less than B- (2.7) is received in any course.
+This includes cumulative score below the threshold of 77% to qualify for a remediation examination and students who do not achieve a score of 80% on the remediation examination. - 3.
 Failure to achieve a cumulative grade point average greater than or equal to 3.0 after one semester of probation for cumulative grade point average below 3.0. - 4.
 Violation of CHP Honor Code - 5.
-Any dishonest act whose result or intent is a subversion of fair and accurate didactic evaluation, i.e. "cheating" on exams. - Instances of academic dishonesty or cheating will result in at least a score of zero on the assignment or examination, and thus, potentially a failing grade in a course.
+Any dishonest act whose result or intent is a subversion of fair and accurate didactic evaluation, i.e., "cheating" on exams. - Instances of academic dishonesty or cheating will result in at least a score of zero on the assignment or examination, and thus, potentially a failing grade in a course.
 For any such instances, instructors shall notify the program director who shall impose appropriate discipline, up to and including dismissal from the program. - 6.
 Violation of program polices on professionalism and integrity, or ethical behavior - 7.
-False statements made, or false documents submitted, in the admissions process
+False statements made, or false documents submitted, in the admissions process.
+Falsification of the application (including providing incomplete or misleading information or withholding facts that might call into question the applicant's meeting the Admission